Sailean/GRAY-CODE/stories/digest/en_articles/en_01_welcome_home_2010-06-12.md

 As he began pulling out ingredients and laying them on the table, Akira said,<br>
 “No way—this is a feast.
 Tofu’s fresh, not frozen.
 These veggies look amazing.
 I could eat them raw.
 This is perfect.”<br>
 “So no nasty questions, just good vibes at the Q&amp;A?
 That’s a relief.”<br>
-Emiko placed his bag down and picked up the jacket.<br>
+Emiko placed his laptop shoulder bag down by the bed and picked up his jacket.<br>

 “Well, not nasty exactly... but there were some sharp critiques, as always.
 Still, that’s how you learn.
 Honestly, it was fun.”<br>
 She hung the jacket on a hanger and wrinkled her nose.<br>
 “I’ve seen how much you put into this.
 That kind of work—most people never notice.
 But they did.
 And you deserve every bit of it.”<br>